ruby-ist/MyPortfolioV2/content/blogs/consequences_of_using_mixins_at_the_top_level.md

 **No, it is not**

-Because you just shot yourself in the foot with a machine gun and you have no way to know it.
+Because you just shot yourself in the foot with a machine gun—and the most horrifying part is that it doesn’t hurt you.

 Try the following in the Rails console: